absrp/passing_probabilities_EQgates_strikeslip/README.md

 - [ ] To measure the geometry of earthquake gates in a shapefile
     - [ ] Run the "measure_EQgates.m" Matlab script (must run in directory containing shapefiles)
     - [ ] This will output a csv file with the characterized gates
+    - [ ] To measure the spacing between earthquake gate, run the "gatespacing.m" script.
+This script produces a pdf output fitting log-            normal and exponential CDFs to the ECDF of the gate spacings.

 - [ ] To estimate passing probabilities
     - [ ] Run the "analysis_EQgates_probabilities.ipynb" Jupyter Notebook.
 Requires the csv containing the gate geometries.